(updated July 2022)

 ADDRESS: Little Dunn’s River, Belmont Property, A3 Main Road, Ocho Rios, Saint Ann

-WALKING: If you like walking try The One Love Trail, a roadside walkway that carries you from Reynolds Pier at the edge of Ocho Rios town centre, along a scenic ocean side path (needs resurfacing in areas) all the way to Dolphin Cove and Dunn’s River.
-The entrance to Little Dunn’s River is just over a mile from the start of the trail and is before Dolphin Cove and the turn off up to Dunn’s River.
-You can easily hail a route taxi by the side of the road for around JA$200, if you don’t fancy the walk back into town again!
+WALKING: If you like walking try The One Love Trail, a roadside walkway that carries you from Reynolds Pier at the edge of Ocho Rios town center, along a scenic ocean side path (needs resurfacing in areas) all the way to Dolphin Cove and Dunn’s River.
+The entrance to Little Dunn’s River is just over a mile from the start of the trail and is before Dolphin Cove and the turn-off up to Dunn’s River.
+You can easily hail a route taxi by the side of the road for around JA$200 if you don’t fancy the walk back into town again!

-TAXI: From Ocho Rios you will need to get a taxi going in the direction of Saint Ann’s Bay.
+TAXI: From Ocho Rios, you will need to get a taxi going in the direction of Saint Ann’s Bay.
 It won’t cost you any more that JA$200 if you use a route taxi from the Ocho Rios Bus Park, or stand on the side of the road in the direction of the falls and flag down a taxi.
 Tell the driver you are going to Little Dunn’s River and they will let you off near the entrance.
-Private Taxi’s will cost considerably more!
+A private Taxi will cost considerably more!

 If you are driving from the direction of Saint Ann’s Bay and beyond, head along the A3 highway towards Ocho Rios.
 You will pass Dunn’s River Falls on your right, Dolphin Cove on your left, and Rainforest Bobsled Jamaica at Mystic Ridge on your right-hand side… look out just around the next corner you will see the layby.
 Park your vehicle!